🍷Aionysus

 Curated pairings recommended by our sommelier team for Boal Borges 1875.

-Crème caramel
+Crème brûlée or crème caramel

-Pecan pie
+Pecan pie or treacle tart

-Cigar accompaniment - expert pairing for Boal Borges 1875
+Dark chocolate (75% cacao or higher) - expert pairing for Boal Borges 1875

-Blue Stilton - expert pairing for Boal Borges 1875
+A cigar, if you do that - expert pairing for Boal Borges 1875

 Wine collection - collector's notes for Boal Borges 1875